voxel51/fiftyone/docs/source/user_guide/basics.rst

 into your training set.

 .. note::
-    Check out the :doc:`dataset loading guide <dataset_creation/index>` to see how to load your data into FiftyOne.
+    Check out :doc:`creating FiftyOne datasets <dataset_creation/index>` for more information about loading your data into FiftyOne.

 A |Dataset| is composed of multiple |Sample| objects which contain |Field|
 attributes, all of which can be dynamically created, modified and deleted.